Adaptive Control & Broadband Link Project

 Four Mile Run Levee Phase II

-The United States Army Corps of Engineers (USACE) Baltimore District conducted an annual inspection of the Four Mile Run Levee System and assigned an “Unacceptable” rating.
-Various improvements to the levee are planned by the city to address issues noted by the USACE during inspections.
-Construction is anticipated to begin spring 2017.
+Various improvements to the levee are planned by the city to address issues noted by the United States Army Corps of Engineers (USACE) during inspections.
+Construction is anticipated to begin Fall 2018.

 ITS Phase III